thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

 ## 7. Resource Registry : automation service not found - republish
 <a name="faq-150"></a>
 ??? note summary "Expand to view"
-    If you have published an automation service but the client apps that try to use it report an error then unpublish and republish the automation service and try again.
+    If you have published an automation service but the client apps that try to use it reports an error then try unpublishing the automtion service and republish it.

     [Go to top of section](#faq-150) | [Go to top of page](#overview)